'A Lot Of Gray Area': A Legal Expert Explains 'How To Read The Constitution'

 On how reading the Constitution is like reading a poem

 I have a poem in the book.
-And we break down the poem, and talk about different ways of interpreting the poem, and how your point of view — what you're trying to achieve in reading the poem — might affect how you read the poem.
+And we break down the poem and talk about different ways of interpreting the poem, and how your point of view — what you're trying to achieve in reading the poem — might affect how you read the poem.
 And I suggest the Constitution is the same way.
 Every time we see a Supreme Court nominee come on board, or even in a presidential election, we hear calls for strict reading of the Constitution, judges that aren't going to color outside the lines.
-And the point — one of the many takeaways from the book is that the Constitution is rarely black and white.
-There are underlying themes, one of which is accountability; nobody's outside the law, nobody is the boss of all the bosses in our government.
+And the point — one of the many takeaways from the book — is that the Constitution is rarely black and white.
+There are underlying themes, one of which is accountability; nobody's above the law, nobody is the boss of all the bosses in our government.
 But other than that, rarely, rarely can we have a plain-reading, obvious interpretation of the Constitution. ...

 And I get this with my students a lot.
 They want answers.
 (You know, I teach law students.)
 And I tell them: If you could Wikipedia the answer to the question, no one's going to pay you to do your job as a lawyer.
 It's a lot of gray area.
 These days, a lot of the questions that are being posed by this administration and the current Congress are not answered anywhere in the law; the Supreme Court hasn't addressed these at all.
 And so we can hypothesize as to what the proper answer is.
 We can have debates about it.
 But there really isn't a thumbs up or thumbs down on a lot of this stuff.